TEDx Rules

 Introduction video:

-• You may organize a watch party in a separate venue for up to 100 people.
-Only events that are licensed to host more than 100 people may have more than 100 people at their watch parties.
+- You may organize a live watch party of your TEDx event in a separate venue, for up to 100 people.
+Only events that are licensed to host more than 100 people may have more than 100 people at their in-person watch parties.

-• Watch parties may charge a fee of up to 50% of the event’s ticket cost.
+- For watch parties in a separate venue, you may charge a ticket fee of up to 50% of the event’s ticket price.

 Talk Content